-All great songs for kids have three things in common:
+All good kids songs have three things in common:

 - The songs are easy and fun for small children to sing and dance along to,